michaelbolanos/home-assistant-door-sensor/README.md

 - **SMLIGHT SLZB-06M Zigbee Coordinator** – Manages Zigbee-based devices, including the Aqara door sensor.
 - **UniFi Cameras** – Integrated with Home Assistant to provide real-time monitoring of the rear door.

-## Home Automation Setup
+## Home Automation Setup & Raspberry Pi Performance
-- **Controller:** Raspberry Pi 4 Model B, connected via hard-wired Ethernet with a static IP.
+
+- **Performance Considerations:** The Raspberry Pi 4 has more memory and processing power than previous models, making it well-suited for running Home Assistant, HACS (Home Assistant Community Store), and multiple integrations efficiently.
 - **Device Networking:** All applicable devices have static IP addresses.
 - **Backup Considerations:** Backups are crucial due to the risk of SD card corruption.
 A high-quality SanDisk SD card is used.
 - **Heat Management:** The Raspberry Pi 4 tends to get hot, which may require additional cooling solutions.